Flutterando/yuno/ARCHITECTURE.md

   - Reusable components that can be used in different parts of the application.
 - **Other Global Data:**
   - Includes other elements essential for the global operation of the application.

-This architecture aims to clearly separate responsibilities into layers, making code maintenance, testability, and scalability easier.
-Each layer has a specific purpose, and dependencies are organized so that business logic is not tightly coupled to technical implementation, allowing flexibility and ease of system evolution.